 4. Wat Wang Wiwekaram Chedi, April 2015.
 Another unforgettable experience came with a private boat cruise around the area.
-The bony old captain I went with spoke not a word of English, so everything was arranged through his savvy grandson, who proved to be quite the negotiator.
-Setting off just after dawn, the lake was so indescribably atmospheric and beautiful the whole thing felt positively dreamlike.
-Bobbing along the misty dark green water, we passed the astonishing sight of a sunken temple, while in the distance sat the glimmering form Wat Wang Wiwekaram Chedi.
+The bony old captain I went with spoke not a word of English, so everything was arranged through his savvy grandson, who proved to a shrewd negotiator when it came to discussing the fee.
+Setting off just after dawn, I was so damn tired and the lake so atmospheric it felt like I was dreaming!
+Bobbing along the misty water, we passed the astonishing sight of a sunken temple, while in the distance sat the glimmering form Wat Wang Wiwekaram Chedi.
 Later on I managed to go and visit this corncob structure, which turned out to be part of Sangkhlaburi’s most important temple complex.

 5. Wat Sam Prasop Temple, April 2015.
 The captain made a couple of stops along the route, which allowed me to jump off and explore some ruined temples.
-This one, with its crumbling stone archway and hulking Buddha shrine, was probably the pick of the bunch.
-The temple sits at the side of some open farmland and indeed Mr. Farmer himself was out digging while a young girl, presumably his daughter, walked up and down the allotment picking vegetables and throwing them into a wooden bucket.
-Watching them both go about their chores, it really was impossible to feel any further away from home.
+This one, with its crumbling stone archway and hulking buddha shrine, was probably the pick of the bunch.
+The temple sits alongside open farmland and indeed Mr. Farmer himself was out digging while a young girl, presumably his daughter, walked up and down the allotment picking vegetables, which she tossed into a wooden bucket.

 Like these?
 Then check out my many other 5s from all over Thailand!